nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-blueprints.md

 Blueprints are custom scripts that you create yourself \(or download an existing one\).
 There are a set of example Blueprints for the Spreadsheet Gateway available for use here: [https://github.com/SuperFlyTV/sofie-demo-blueprints](https://github.com/SuperFlyTV/sofie-demo-blueprints).

 To begin installing any Blueprint, navigate to the _Settings page_.
-Getting there is covered in the [Sofie Access Levels](/docs/getting-started/sofie-navigation) page.
+Getting there is covered in the [Access Levels](/user-guide/features/access-levels.md) page.

 ![The Settings Page](/img/docs/getting-started/settings-page.jpg)